hyperspacedev/hyperspace-classic/.github/contributing.md

 So that Hyerpspace contributors and developers can better understand what the issue or request may be, issue descriptions should be concise but also descrptive.
 Refrain from writing an issue in a convoluted way that confuses others.

+Additionally, if you feel using a screenshot or video will better illustrate your description, add them in conjuction with (or to replace) the description.

 ### Label your issue during creation

 Issues are categorized by types such as `bug`, `enhancement`, `question`, etc. by contributors that can access labels.
 Since it isn't possible to tag an issue during creation, prepend the tag to your issue's title.